Corporate Team Building at C Lazy U

 The most popular team building event, our ropes course challenge has been designed to create a constructive team building environment that carries over into personal growth and development.

-We have three low ropes elements that push participants to let go of themselves and think about the team by asking them to think of the most effective way to solve physically, and mentally challenging problems.
+We have three low ropes elements that push participants to listen and think about the most effective way to solve physically, and mentally challenging problems and situations.
 Low ropes activities are not strenuous and anyone can do them.
 They are mental challenges done outdoors at ground level, requiring minimal balance and coordination

 Four high ropes elements include a Tandem Rock Wall, Leap of Faith, Vertical Play Pen and Zip Line finish the challenge, pushing participants to overcome self-doubt, communicate and encourage fellow teammates.
 These activities are more adventurous by nature.